Unfortunately many old family photographs are not annotated with the sitter’s name.

 - Get an approximate idea by looking at the different types of photograph produced and when they were available

-- A more accurate way – if your photograph is a carte de visite or a cabinet card (i.e. 1860 – 1910 only) – is to use our DIY dating wizard – it is UNIQUE and FUN and is available ONLY on this website.
+- If your photograph is a carte de visite or a cabinet card (i.e. 1860 – 1910 only) – use our DIY dating wizard – it is UNIQUE and FUN and is available ONLY on this website.
 The Wizard will date your photograph to within a 9 year time span or less, if not, we will custom date your photograph personally at no additional cost.
 Simple.
 The Wizard costs only £7.50 per photograph

-- If you don’t want to use the DIY Wizard – a personalised custom service is available to date your photographs using a wide range of data sources and techniques.
+- If you don’t want to use the DIY Wizard – I can personally date your photographs using a wide range of data sources and techniques available to me.
 Please click on custom dating.